Welcome to the Willamette Valley NORML Hemp page. Click here to go Home

 NORML News Feed

-Home | About Us | About Hemp | Medical Marijuana | Contact | Meetings | FilmFests | the Med Bowl | Calendar | Events | Sign-Up | Subscribe | Bulletin Board | FeedBack | News | Media | Write On | Vote | Legislation | Biz | Orgz | Gallery | Library | Newsletters |
+Home | About Us | About Hemp | Medical Marijuana | Contact | Meetings | FilmFests | the Med Bowl | Calendar | Events | Sign-Up | Subscribe | Bulletin Board | FeedBack | News | Links | Media | Write On | Vote | Legislation | Biz | Orgz | Gallery | Library | Newsletters |

 Hemp?
 Hemp!
 HOORAY!

-Oregon State Senate Bill 676 Hemp law progresses in Oregon state.
-Senate Bill 676 passed committee Support Hemp in Oregon! with a unanimous vote and proceeded to the House where it will either go to committee or straight to the floor for a vote.
-Technically, we should let you know, it will make a brief stop at Ways and Means for a financial impact statement and then move on.
+Oregon State Senate Bill 676 Hemp law passes in Oregon state.
+Senate Bill 676 passed the House Support Hemp in Oregon! with a majority vote.
 Click > here < - in order to view details of the bill, related talking points, LTE examples, Hearing notices, links and leave yours on the Bulletin Board.
+W-V-NORML will stay tuned and keep you posted on the Implementation and what we can do to help.
+In the meantime ...

 What Can I Do?